ACA Alternatives for my Company Healthcare

 Do self-funded plans still offer employee choice and coverage flexibility?

 Yes.
-Self-funded and partially self-funded plans often provide more flexibility in plan design, networks, and cost-sharing options than traditional fully insured ACA plans.
+Self-funded and partially self-funded plans often provide more flexibility in plan design, provider networks, and cost-sharing options than traditional ACA-rated fully insured plans.
+Many employers also integrate wellness initiatives or specialty programs to improve long-term claims outcomes.

 About the Author: